A comprehensive guide to China’s latest retail developments

 It’s this online boom that is helping China to claim retail’s top spot.
 At present online claims just over 35% of overall retail sales in China.
 That’s a far higher percentage than any other market in the world.
-That’s not to discount the importance of physical stores, which still bring in more than 65% of business.
+That’s not to discount the importance of physical stores which still bring in more than 65% of all retail business.

 This is just the tip of the iceberg for China’s retail though.
 The country’s adoption of digital innovations like mobile wallets for payment and shopping through social media channels like WeChat are helping to drive growth in sales.

-Reportedly 37% of Chinese customers shop from their smartphone.
+Reportedly, 37% of Chinese customers shop from their smartphones.
 What’s more, reportedly over 95% of people in China who go online have used a smartphone to do so.
-Alibaba’s own annual active users number 636 million – although this is across its various services.
+Alibaba’s own annual active users number 636 million (although this is across its various services).